geoglows/training.geoglows.org/docs/rfs/accessing-data/web-map.md

 # Esri Living Atlas Layer

 Esri hosts an **ArcGIS Living Atlas of the World**.
 It includes maps, apps, and data layers which can help researchers easily access data.
 They host a
 GEOGLOWS layer as part of this program.
-This allows GEOGLOWS stream data to be loaded into ArcGIS or QGIS without needing to download the entire dataset.
+This allows RFS stream data to be loaded into ArcGIS or QGIS without needing to download the entire dataset.
 The image below shows the stream layer loaded into QGIS.

 ![screenshot](../../static/images/imagen.png)

-The layer is an animation layer that shows the first 10 days of the 15-day GEOGLOWS forecast data.
+The layer is an animation layer that shows the first 10 days of the 15-day RFS forecast data.
 The streams are colored based on if they exceed a given return period and are therefore in high flow.

 Some things that a user can do with this layer: